 Accounting is the process by which financial information about a business is recorded, classified, summarized, interpreted and communicated to owners, managers and other interested parties.
 In short, accounting is the language of business.
 (Price, Haddock and Farina 2012)

 Bluffton has a strong internship program and strong placement after graduation.
 Our accounting students and graduates have worked for public accounting firms, non-profit organizations, manufacturers, financial advisors, and local and state government agencies.

 Bluffton participates in the ETS major field test to measure students’ subject knowledge and ability to apply facts, concepts, theories and analytical methods in the semester before graduation.
 In recent years, Bluffton students have performed exceedingly well on this exam.

-In six of the past seven years, Bluffton students have scored with an average above the 80th percentile.
-In three of those years, our students have scored with an average at or above the 95th percentile.
+In six of the past seven years, individual Bluffton students have scored above the 80th percentile.
+In three of those years, some of our students have scored at or above the 95th percentile.

 Emily Griffith ’18 took part in three successive internships.
 “One thing definitely emphasized with all three internships has been work-life balance,

 which is something you don’t really think about in college."